-The Early Medieval or Early Historic period (around AD 300 – 900) is a very important part of Scotland’s past – coming immediately before the birth of the earliest political entity known as ‘Scotland’.
-Yet, it is not very well known; to many people it needs situating in time in relation to more familiar periods – the Romans coming just before, and the Vikings appearing just after.
+The Early Medieval or Early Historic period (around AD 300 – 900) is a very important part of Scotland’s past, coming immediately before the birth of the earliest political entity known as ‘Scotland’, and yet it is not a well-known period of Scotland’s history.
+Since 2008, The Glenmorangie Project has successfully uncovered hidden mysteries from this period and enhanced current archaeological knowledge.

 You can find out more about the objects and how they were recreated here.

-The findings of the Glenmorangie Research Project are revealed in an illustrated book which uses objects to explore the lives of individuals and communities during this period, as well as their ideas and ideologies.
+The Glenmorangie Research Project has produced a richly illustrated book which uses objects to explore the lives of individuals and communities in Early Medieval Scotland, as well as their ideas and ideologies.

 The book presents a re-evaluation of this key period of Scotland's past, a time that saw the creation of some of the most treasured and enigmatic objects from within the National Museum of Scotland's collections.

-Early Medieval Scotland: Individuals, Communities and Ideas by David Clarke, Alice Blackwell and Martin Goldberg is published by National Museums Scotland and can be purchased from the online shop.
+Early Medieval Scotland: Individuals, Communities and Ideas by David Clarke, Alice Blackwell and Martin Goldberg is published by National Museums Scotland and a new paperback edition can be purchased from the online shop.

 Header image: Alice Blackwell, The Glenmorangie Research Fellow examines a crescent shaped object from the early medieval silver hoard recently found in Aberdeenshire.